 A consultant is going to be the person who researches said thing.
 They perfect it.
 They write an instruction manual on it and then they give you that instruction manual and say, “Here, go do it on your own.”
 So in both situations, you’re leading your client to water, but the tactics are just a little bit different.

 I am more of a consultant than a coach.
 I tend not to ask questions.
 So I tend to draw on my experience and my knowledge and my skills, and my knowhow and then answer questions before the client even knows they have those questions, AKA Done For You.
-I mean it's just I've naturally fell into this role based on my own skillset.
+I mean it’s just I’ve naturally fell into this role based on my own skillset.
 Whereas a coach, a coach is going to lead you to water through your own realizations.
-So that's really the primary difference between the two.
+That’s really the primary difference between the two.

-So what do you need to be a consultant to actually do a consulting startup, a shop, a gig, whatever, what do you need?
-So here's kind of logistics.
 First of all, you need a website.
 You need to have somewhere online that says this is what you do, this is what you specialize in.
-This is what you're an expert in.
+This is what you’re an expert in.
 These are the kinds of clients that you serve.

 Whether it’s software companies or management teams or executives, or you’re a consultant for consultants or whatever.
 You have to basically plant your stick in the sand and say, “This is what I do.”
 And that is through a website.

 Then you also need like kind of sales funnels and sales automation and sales processes, and all that other stuff, you need the inbound thing too.
 You need a landing page, you need a lead magnet.
 Something that talks about what you do.
 A six to eight-page report that talks about your skillset or even help gives an aha moment to your prospective client that shows that you are the expert that you say you are.